 Promotor: Junta de Castilla y León.
 Consejería de Hacienda

-From the architect.
+Text description provided by the architects.
 In collaboration with Pablo Fernández Lorenzo, Pablo Redondo Díez, Alfonso González Gaisán and Francisco Blanco Velasco

 Facing the cathedral and following the outline of the former convent’s kitchen garden, we erect a strong stone wall box open to the sky.
 Its walls and floors entirely made of stone.
 The very same stone as the Cathedral.
 A real Hortus Conclusus.
 In the corner facing the cathedral, a massive stone measuring 250x150x50, a veritable Cornerstone.
 And chiselled on that stone: